 Always consult with your physician before starting any exercise program

-In our Gentle Yoga sessions, we work to:
+In our Somatic Yoga sessions, we work to:

 Increase strength